Aethodia/Legislation/Legislation/Law/LegalInterpretation.rst

 Abstract
 ============================================================

-This file defines how to interpret laws.
+This file defines **how to interpret laws**.

 Contents
 ============================================================

-- Every law must…

-  - …be interpreted per the official legal language [5]_.
+- Every law must be interpreted per the official legal language.[5]_

+- Only the 'Contents'[1]_ section of a law is legally binding.

+- The 'Footnotes'[1]_ section, while not itself legally binging, can serve as a guide when interpreting something that *is* legally binding.

 Footnotes
 ============================================================

+..
+[1]  See ``LegalTextSpec:Structure``.

 ..
 [5]  The current legal language is specified in ``NationalSymbols``.
 It is worth noting, that since this language is, presently, Theodian English;  all numbers in legislation are dozenal (duodecimal).